4-Fluoroamphetamine: Chemistry

 4-FA reacts with reagent testing to give a semi-unique array of colors which can be used to aid its identification.

 Pharmacology

 4-Fluoroamphetamine is a releasing agent and reuptake inhibitor of dopamine, serotonin, and norepinephrine.
-The respective EC50 values are 2.0 x 10−7 M, 7.3 x 10−7 M, and 0.37 x 10−7 M, while the IC50 values are 7.7 x 10−7 M, 68 x 10−7 M, and 4.2 x 10−7 M.
+The respective EC50 values are 200 nM, 730 nM, and 37 nM, while the IC50 values are 770 nM, 6800 nM, and 420 nM.

+The drug shows some affinity for the serotonin 5-HT2A receptor (Ki = 11,300 nM) and serotonin 5-HT2C receptor (Ki = 7,800 nM), similar to that of MDMA in the case of the serotonin 5-HT2A receptor (Ki = 5,900 nM), but far below the affinity of structurally related classical serotonergic psychedelics like 2C-B. It has also been shown to act as a very low-potency serotonin 5-HT2B receptor partial agonist (EC_{50} = 14,400 nM; E_{max} = 58%).

+4-Fluoroamphetamine has been found to be a weak monoamine oxidase A (MAO-A) inhibitor, with an IC_{50} of 16,000 nM.
+For comparison, the IC_{50} of amphetamine for MAO-A inhibition was 11,000 nM.

 Regarding the metabolic fate of 4-FA, the C-F bond at the 4-position on the phenyl ring likely resists deactivation in the liver by cytochrome P450 oxidase.

 Neurotoxicity

 4-FA does not cause long-lasting depletion of brain serotonin, unlike its analogs 4-CA and 4-BA.
 This is thought to "reflect the inability of the fluoro-compound to be metabolized in the same way as the other haloamphetamines."

 Neurotoxicity does not increase down the series of para-halogenated amphetamine derivatives, even though serotonin releasing potency does follow this trend.
 For example, 4-iodoamphetamine is less toxic than is 4-chloroamphetamine.
 Hence, this property is not related to serotonin releasing potency as such, since PAL-287 was reported to be not at all neurotoxic even though it is a powerful 5-HT releasing agent.
 It is unclear where 4-methylamphetamine fits in on the neurotoxicity scale.
 The extensive serotonergic neurotoxicity of 4-chloroamphetamine (and its brominated derivative), and the increased serotonergic toxicity of 4-methylamphetamine suggest that para-substitution seems to increase overall serotonergic (neuro)toxicity, compared to amphetamine.
 Exceptions include 4-MTA, a para-substituted, non-neurotoxic amphetamine.